Codes

 Other Extensions

-An “MIT shock” is an unexpected shock that hits an economy at its steady state, leading to a transition path back towards a new steady state.
-The primary purpose of this note is to explain the computation of the deterministic transition dynamics of the model economy after an unexpected policy change.
-I do this exercise in Aiyagari (1994) model economy using a change in household’s borrowing constraint as the shock.
+An MIT shock is an unexpected shock that hits an economy initially at its steady state, generating a transition path toward a new steady state.
+This note explains how to compute the deterministic transition dynamics of a model economy following an unexpected policy change.
+As an illustration, I consider the Aiyagari (1994) model and study the transition dynamics induced by a change in households’ borrowing constraint.
+[Notes]

 [Notes] [Code]